AnneSophieFstn/Desktop-Electron-Simple-CRUD/README.md

 ## Context

-Simple project to discover Electron using HTML, CSS and JS.

-In this project I implemented a simple CRUD (Create, Read, Update, Delete) product.
+In this fictitious project we carried out a CRUD (Create, Read, Update, Delete) in order to manage the interventions of the Sogecore garage service.

-## Mise en place du projet
+As a bonus, authentication and a search function have been added.

+Electron project with HTML, CSS and JS.

+## Deployment of the project

 ### 1. Install node-modules

     $ npm install

+### 2. Create database

+In src/js/database.js, you need to change the value.

+    $ 	const connection = mysql.createConnection({
+    		host: "your-host",
+    		user: "name-user",
+    		password: "password-user",
+    		database: "name-database",
+    	});

-### .
-Start the project
+### 3. Start the project

     $ npm start

-### 3. Enjoy =)
+### 4. Enjoy =)